 The Polar Bear

-Fun Fact: Polar bears have an amazing sense of smell, which is so powerful they can sniff out a seal lying beneath nearly a meter of compacted snow up to 1 kilometer away!
+Fun Fact: Polar bears have an incredible sense of smell and can detect a seal from up to 20 miles away!

 Polar Bear | |